Last Chance Harvey: Plot

 Harvey relents, but only if Kate accompanies him.
 Insisting she is not properly dressed, Harvey buys her a dress.
 At the Grosvenor House Hotel, they are welcomed by Susan and placed at the children's table, the only seats still available.
-When the 'father of the bride' is called to make a toast, Brian starts to speak, but Harvey interrupts, as he is her biological father.
-His touching, eloquent speech redeems him with Susan and endears him to Kate.
+When the "father of the bride" is called to make a toast, Brian starts to speak, but Harvey interrupts, for he is her biological father.
+His touching, eloquent speech redeems him with Susan, and endears him to Kate.

 After the couple's first dance as husband and wife, the groom calls Harvey to dance with Susan.
-He happily does so; then everyone joins them on the dance floor.
+He happily does so; and everyone joins them on the dance floor.
 As Harvey is enjoying himself, Kate is left alone at the children's table.
 Feeling out of place and seemingly forgotten, Kate quietly leaves, but Harvey realizes she has gone.

-Harvey sees her at the elevator, then ducks into a nearby room and begins to softly play jazz.
+Harvey sees her at the elevator, ducks into a nearby room, and begins to softly play jazz.
 Hearing the music, Kate finds Harvey smiling and waiting for her.
 He asks her to return to the reception so he can "dance her socks off".
-She agrees and they have a great time.
+She agrees, and they have a great time.

 Afterwards, they walk and talk through London until dawn.
-On parting they exchange a single, gentle kiss, agreeing to meet at noon that day.
+On parting, they exchange a single, gentle kiss, agreeing to meet at noon that day.
 Back at his hotel, Harvey has serious heart palpitations after faulty lifts force him to use the stairs.
-In hospital, he is forced to stay for treatment and misses the appointment with Kate, who turns up and waits for him.
+In the hospital, he is forced to stay for treatment and misses the appointment with Kate, who turns up and waits for him.

-When Harvey is discharged the next day, his boss calls and asks him to return immediately, as they've been unable to handle an important account without him.
-He declines, preferring to stay and try to make amends with Kate.
+When Harvey is discharged the next day, his boss calls and asks him to return immediately, for they've been unable to handle an important account without him.
+He declines, preferring to stay to try to make amends with Kate.

 He calls Kate at work to explain, but she refuses to take the call.
-He goes looking for her at the airport and finally tracks her down at her writing class.
+He looks for her at the airport, and finally tracks her down at her writing class.
 Explaining why he missed their rendezvous, he says he wants them to pursue a relationship.
 Fearing emotional pain, she resists, but finally agrees to try.

 As they stroll along the South Bank, Harvey suggests she ask him the questions she originally had for him at the airport.
 When she asks him for his place of residence, he says it is "in transition".